Ionized Plasma and Neutral Gas Coupling in the Sun's Chromosphere and Earth's Ionosphere/Thermosphere: Energy Transfer

 Figure \ref{fig:heating} shows this efficiency for both chromosphere and I/T, including the results for the three different magnetic field models for the chromosphere.
 Also shown is the temperature (we show the neutral temperature only for the I/T).

-{ The above definition of $R_{Q}$ is independent of $\mathbf{J}_{\perp}$, and represents the efficiency of heating for any given $\mathbf{J}_{\perp}$.
-However, we can say that $R_{Q}$ is close to 1 when the perpendicular current is predominantly a Pedersen current. } Recall from \S \ref{mobilities} that this occurs just below the lower peak, and just above the upper peak, in the Pedersen mobility.
-Near the lower peak, the conductivity (and resistivity) is isotropic and Ohmic Joule heating and Pedersen heating are the same.
-Near the upper peak, $\eta_{P} > \eta_{\|}$ and Pedersen heating dominates over Ohmic Joule heating.
+Due to the above definition of $R_{Q}$, when $\mb{J}_{\perp}\approx 0$, $R_{Q}\approx1$.
+Otherwise, $R_{Q}$ is close to 1 when the perpendicular current is dominated by Pedersen current.
+Recall from \S \ref{mobilities} that this occurs just below the lower peak, and just above the upper peak, in the Pedersen mobility.
+Near the lower peak, the conductivity (and resistivity) is isotropic and Joule heating and Pedersen heating are the same.
+Near the upper peak, $\eta_{P} > \eta_{\|}$ and Pedersen heating dominates over Joule heating.
 Between these two regions of $R_{Q}\approx 1$ is a region where the Hall current dominates the perpendicular current and so $R_{Q}$ is minimal.
-Thus one transition of interest is from the minimal efficiency near the Hall mobility peak up to the region above the upper peak in the Pedersen resistivity.
+Thus the transition of interest is from the minimal efficiency near the Hall mobility peak up to the region above the upper peak in the Pedersen resistivity.
 This transition altitude occurs somewhere around the temperature minimum.
 In fact, the efficiency increases from its minimum to 1 with altitude as the term $\Gamma \equiv \xi_{n}k_{e}k_{in}$ increases from below to above 1.
 This can be observed by comparing Figure \ref{fig:heating} and Figure \ref{fig:magnetization2}.